-The three Park City, Utah ski resorts — Canyons Resort, Deer Valley Resort, and Park City Mountain Resort — offer very different ski experiences.
+The three Park City, Utah ski resorts — Woodward Park City, Deer Valley Resort, and Park City Mountain Resort — offer very different ski experiences.
 This is surprising given their close proximity to one another.
 One factor is that they are owned and operated by different companies and each resort has its own distinct flavor.
 It’s one of the appeals of visiting Park City–all that variety in one location.
+Fortunately, this also means there is incredible choice for kid-friendly hotels in Park City.